jannis-kiriasis/the-checklistar/README.md

 ### 8. Login

 A form to authenticate the user to the app.
-Non-authenticated users can see the projects but not interact with them (they can’t comment, approve, edit, open projects etc. They can only ‘read’).
+A non authenticated user who tries to navigate the site will always be redirected to the sign in page.

 Page feedback has been implemented when a user logs in and signs up.